MCC-CompSci/IBM-Watson-Workshop/README.md

     createCustomClassifier()

-**EXPLANATION:** This function allows you to create your own custom classifiers.
+**DESCRIPTION:** This function allows you to create your own custom classifiers.
 Basically allows you teach the A.I. to recognize something you want it recognize.

 **VARIABLES** you can change: